joykm/portfolio/README.md

 ## Enabling Custom Domain:

 ### Purchase Domain:
-If not already owned, purchase a custom domain (e.g. google domains)
+> If not already owned, purchase a custom domain (e.g. google domains)
-Note: Some hosting sites do not support CNAME forwading for root (google domains is one of these)
+> Note: Some hosting sites do not support CNAME forwading for root (google domains is one of these)

 ### Heroku Steps:
+> This generates a DNS target for your hosting platform

-Visit heroku > portfolio > settings > under "Domains" click "Add Domain" Type your domain name in
+- Heroku > portfolio > Settings > under "Domains" click "Add Domain"
+ - Type your www.<custom domain>.com domain name
-Copy the DNS Target
+ - Copy the DNS Target for your hosting platform

 ### Google DNS Steps:
 > This allows your custom domain to connect to your Heroku app